ViniciusSossela/dash/dash/README.md

 ![Logo](https://raw.githubusercontent.com/ViniciusSossela/dash/master/dash/img/logo_dash.png)

-Dash is a simple but efficient library that provides BloCs class without headaches.
+Dash is a simple but efficient library that provides and dispose BloCs class without headaches.

 **IMPORTANT: Dart2 is required to use this package.**